Bow String Crossings On The Cello: Two Strings: Study Material

 CLOCKWISE OR ANTICLOCKWISE WRIST ROTATION ?
 BOUNCING BETWEEN TWO STRINGS

-The direction of the wrist rotation is a very significant factor in achieving and maintaining the bounce in faster spiccatos.
+The direction of the wrist rotation is not only a significant factor in the ease or difficulty of our separate-bow string crossings but is also a vital element in achieving and maintaining the bounce in faster spiccatos.
 The clockwise wrist movement not only helps the bounce, it is in fact one of the essential ingredients required in order to get the bow bouncing.
 The anticlockwise movement, by contrast, is a very efficient bounce-eliminator.
 The best way to see this is by experimenting with these two rotation directions in passages where the bouncing bow alternates (oscillates) between any two adjacent strings.

 Let’s start with some examples in which the down bow is always on the upper string and the up bow on the lower string.
 Here the string crossings actually help the bow to bounce because they require the clockwise circular movement of the hand/wrist (which so much favours the bounce).
 We can gradually change from doing the exercises on two strings to only doing them on only one (it doesn’t matter if it is the lower or the higher string of the pair) but we need to make sure that we keep the wrist circles going as if we were actually doing the exercise on the two strings.
 Feel how that clockwise wrist rotation actually makes the bow want to bounce.